igrigorik/em-websocket/README.md

 There are two kinds of errors that need to be handled -- WebSocket protocol errors and errors in application code.

 WebSocket protocol errors (for example invalid data in the handshake or invalid message frames) raise errors which descend from `EM::WebSocket::WebSocketError`.
 Such errors are rescued internally and the WebSocket connection will be closed immediately or an error code sent to the browser in accordance to the WebSocket specification.
+The `onclose` callback is not invoked when a connection is closed as a result of this type of error.
 It is possible to be notified in application code of such errors by including an `onerror` callback.

 ```ruby
 ws.onerror { |error|